pytorch/ossci-job-dsl/README.md

 ### Cheat sheet

+- Search for `DOCKER_IMAGE:` line at the top of the `Test` phase; it should have a line like `308535385114.dkr.ecr.us-east-1.amazonaws.com/pytorch/pytorch-linux-trusty-py3.6-gcc5.4:tmp-173-5910`;
+  this is your docker image.
+(If the tag is `tmp-###-####`, it comes with a build of your source; if it's `###` that's the stock image.)
+If you can't see it, you might need to download the full log and look for it.
+- Run `aws configure` and set the default region to `us-east-1`.
+  If the aws command is not installed, install it via the instructions in https://aws.amazon.com/cli/ (usually, you can use `pip install awscli` to install AWS CLI.)
 - Get the public access key and secret access key at https://fb.quip.com/oAX3ApaV35jU (Facebook employees only).
 If you're a non-Facebook employee, talk to @ezyang about getting access.
-- Use them as username/password for `aws ecr get-login` (our region is `us-east-1`).
-  The aws command comes with awscli; see https://aws.amazon.com/cli/ for more guidance.
-Once you've done this step once, you no longer need to do it again for that computer.
-- Search for `docker pull` in your build log and search for something like `308535385114.dkr.ecr.us-east-1.amazonaws.com/pytorch/pytorch-linux-trusty-py3.6-gcc5.4:tmp-173-5910`;
-  this is your docker image.
-(If the tag is `tmp-###-####`, it comes with a build of your source; if it's `###` that's the stock image.)
 - Run `aws ecr get-login` with your AWS credentials to get your Docker login command.
 Run this command to login.
-    + Use `pip install awscli` to install AWS CLI.
-    + You may need to configure the region first using `aws configure`.
-      Our region is `us-east-1`.
-    + If you get the error `unknown shorthand flag: 'e' in -e`, try deleting `-e none` from the command line.
+    + If you get the error `unknown shorthand flag: 'e' in -e`, delete `-e none` from the command line.
+    + If you can't connect to the Docker daemon, you need to `sudo addgroup $username docker` and then log out and then re-login
-- Run `docker run -it $DOCKER_IMAGE /bin/bash`
+- Run `docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -it $DOCKER_IMAGE /bin/bash`

 Try prepending sudo if you get the `permission denied` error for the docker commands (and later figure out why your user doesn't have permissions to connect